-- 1. White Reflective Devices Back of Cab - Red and White Reflective Devices (when not equipped with mudflaps and brackets) - 3.
-Red and White Reflective Devices on Mudflaps or Hanger Brackets
+1. White Reflective Devices Back of Cab 3.
+Red and White Reflective Devices on Mudflaps or Hanger Brackets Red and White Reflective Devices (when not equipped with mudflaps and brackets)

 Note: The truck-tractor conspicuity standard is intended to make the tractor as visible as the trailer when the truck tractor is being operated in a bobtail condition.